IEC 60906-1

-IEC 60906-1 is an international standard designed "to provide a standard for a safe, compact and practical 16 A 250 V AC system of plugs and socket-outlets that could be accepted by many countries as their national standard, even if not in the near future."
+IEC 60906-1 (IEC designation "Type N") is an international standard designed "to provide a standard for a safe, compact and practical 16 A 250 V AC system of plugs and socket-outlets that could be accepted by many countries as their national standard, even if not in the near future."
 The standard was originally published by the International Electrotechnical Commission in 1986; the current edition is ed2.0 published in 2009.
-Although it is almost identical to the Swiss SEV 1011 T12 plug for 10 A 250 V a.c. standardised in 1937, its dimensions are slightly different and its polarization is flipped (if the socket has the protective/earth conductor at the bottom, the phase is located left and neutral right).
-As of July 2014, only South Africa has introduced a standard (SANS 164-2) based closely on IEC 60906-1.
-Brazil used it as the basis for its NBR 14136 standard, but this is not compatible with IEC 60906-1.
-In 2017 the European Union (EU) published recommendations advising against the harmonisation of domestic plug and socket systems in the EU.
+Although it is almost identical to the Swiss SN 441011 T12 plug for 10 A 250 V a.c. standardized in 1937, its dimensions are slightly different and its polarization is flipped.
+(If the IEC 60906-1 socket has the protective/earth conductor at the top, the live conductor is on the right and the neutral one is on the left.)

+As of March 2025, only South Africa and Paraguay have introduced standards based closely on IEC 60906-1, and only in South Africa the installation of sockets of this type has become mandatory.
+Brazil used it as the basis for its NBR 14136 standard, but this is not fully compatible with IEC 60906-1.
+In 2017 the European Union (EU) published recommendations advising against the harmonization of domestic plug and socket systems in the EU.

 Features

 IEC 60906-1 plugs and socket-outlets are rated 16 A, 250 V AC and are intended for use on distribution systems having nominal voltages between 200 V and 250 V AC.
-IEC 60906-1 defines both 3-pin connectors for Class I appliances and 2-pin versions for Class II appliances.
-(Additional oval-shaped 2-pin connectors for Class 0 appliances defined in the first edition of the standard were never implemented and no longer appear in the current second edition.)
+IEC 60906-1 defines both 3-pin connectors for class I appliances and 2-pin versions for class II appliances.
+(Additional oval-shaped 2-pin connectors for class 0 appliances defined in the first edition of the standard were never implemented and no longer appear in the current second edition.)

 The IEC 60906-1 plugs are smaller than any other European plug with 16 A rating, being only slightly larger than the 2.5 A Europlug and providing much more reliable contact.
 The sockets are small enough that two can be installed in the space taken by a single Schuko or BS 1363 socket.

 The socket has either a 10 mm deep recess or a 12 mm high rim, to exclude incompatible plugs.
-It ensures that the protective-earth pin establishes contact before the line and neutral pins.
-Sockets are required to have shutters for the line and neutral apertures.
+It ensures that the protective-earth pin establishes contact before the live and neutral pins.
+Sockets are required to have shutters for the live and neutral apertures.

 As it uses the same 19 mm pin spacing as most existing European systems (Schuko, etc.), it would be possible to design sockets that can accept both the traditional plug as well as the IEC 60906-1 Class I and II plugs, thereby enabling a smooth transition to the new system.
 However, the IEC 60906-1 standard explicitly discourages the use of multi-standard sockets, claiming that such sockets are likely to create safety problems when used with plugs from other countries.